-- 91. CONSTRUCTION PLAN: Submit a construction traffic and parking management plan with the building plans showing the following: - 1.
+- 98. CONSTRUCTION PLAN: Upon submittal of the initial building permit and all subsequent building permit submittals, the applicant shall provide a construction traffic and parking management plan with the building plans showing the following: - 1.
 Truck route for construction and delivery trucks pursuant to City Code Section 19.58 and 19.59 and which does not include neighborhood residential streets; - 2.
 Building construction phasing/construction equipment storage/construction parking plans: Show construction vehicles and equipment parking area and construction trailer location.
 All construction vehicles/equipment and trailer shall be located on-site or at a site nearby (not on a public street or public parking) arranged by the contractor.
 No construction equipment or vehicles shall be stored or parked on residential streets or public parking lots.
-Construction contractors/workers are required to park on-site or at a private property arranged by the contractor and shall not be allowed to use neighboring residential streets for parking/storage; and

-3. Sidewalk closure or narrowing is not allowed during any on-site construction activities.
+Construction contractors/workers are required to park on-site or at a private property arranged by the contractor and shall not be allowed to use neighboring residential streets for parking/storage; and - 3.
+Sidewalk closure or narrowing is not allowed during any on-site construction activities.